CrossyChainsaw/Portfolio/README.md

 ![image](https://user-images.githubusercontent.com/74303221/172952128-d5dea735-1c1e-4233-a8c6-55e5a5ed2a42.png)
 ![image](https://user-images.githubusercontent.com/74303221/172952108-61ab7cb4-30cf-45f9-82ee-94bb2c2578d0.png)

-Again for the English readers, these are just messages like, *I will be x minutes later, I gotta go to the family doctor, I had a bloody nose so I will be later.*
+Again for the English readers, these are just messages like, *I will be x minutes later, I got to go to the family doctor, I had a bloody nose so I will be later.*

 ### Communication with the Stakeholders
 Not only is the communication in our group solid, but also the communication between us and the stakeholders.
 As soon as something unexpected happens we've let them know, for example.
-When a group member decided to stop we've let them know as soon as possible ans also sended them the current state of our user stories.
+When a group member decided to stop we've let them know as soon as possible and also sent them the current state of our user stories.

 ![image](https://user-images.githubusercontent.com/74303221/172954296-68a9f5d1-df14-4668-9c32-50241f31f021.png)

 ### What are the others doing?
-On our jira board i could always see what the others were doing for the project.
-In the folliwing picture i can see that Cas is currently working on 2 user stories and Tim is working on a task.
+On our Jira board I could always see what the others were doing for the project.
+In the following picture I can see that Cas is currently working on 2 user stories and Tim is working on a task.
 Mike isn't assigned to an user story or task yet.
 I assume he finished his most recent user story recently.
 Since everyone is always working on something.

 ![image](https://user-images.githubusercontent.com/74303221/172953466-a102c551-0f8c-4077-8ba9-071b1cd4685b.png)